abhinav7693ngh/ixiLogger/README.md

 ## Introduction

-ixilogger is a simple to use utility that help you setup logging superfast in your Javascript and Node projects with Zero dependency.<br/>
+ixilogger is a simple to use utility that help you setup logging superfast in your Node server with Zero dependency using nodejs streams. <br/>
-For log rotation you can use external system like logStash.<br/>
+For log rotation you can use external system like logStash.
 Don't forget to leave a github star ⭐, if you like ixilogger.

 ## Installation